lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/HTTPRouteconfiguration/Route.md

 	([required](#), string) The operation name associated with the request matched to this route.
 If tracing is enabled, this information will be used as the span name reported for this request.
 NOTE: For ingress (inbound) requests, or egress (outbound) responses, this value may be overridden by the x-envoy-decorator-operation header.

 ### Opaque Config
-Additional configuration can be provided to filters through the °∞Opaque Config°± mechanism.
+Additional configuration can be provided to filters through the ‚ÄúOpaque Config‚Äù mechanism.
 A list of properties are specified in the route config.
 The configuration is uninterpreted by envoy and can be accessed within a user-defined filter.
 The configuration is a generic string map.
 Nested objects are not supported.

 ```
 [